MahinAnowar/NSU-CSE215L-Hospital-Management/README.md

 ### Option 1: Running the JAR File (Recommended for Users)

 1. Go to the [**Releases**](https://github.com/MahinAnowar/NSU-CSE215L-Hospital-Management/releases) page of this repository.
-2. Download the latest `Hospital-Management-System.jar` file (or whatever you name it).
+2. Download the latest `Hospital-Management-System.jar` file.
 3. Place the downloaded `.jar` file in a dedicated folder on your computer.
 4.  **Important:** The application needs to read and write its data file (`hospital_data.txt`).
 This file will be automatically created **in the same directory where you run the `.jar` file from** if it doesn't exist.
 5. Open a terminal or command prompt **in that same directory**.